MrW0r57/MrW0r57.github.io/_posts/2020-05-26-networking-tools-and-utilities-2-2.md

 2. Enter http.authcitrix and start capture

-3. And we can inspect every packet based on mechanism to get credentials.
+3. And we can inspect every packet based on the mechanism to get credentials.

 **We can also analyse captured packets**
 ~~~